Create a new shift

 The dropdown will display a list of team members to choose from with the most suitable at the top of the list.

 Deputy determines the most suitable team member to suggest for a shift based on:

-In the example below, Simone and Wendy are recommended for this shift but Akira and Antonio are not because they are either not trained or not set as preferred for this work area.
+In the example below, Sally and Isabel are recommended for this shift but Andrew is not because he is not trained for this work area.
 Note that you can still select a team member for a shift if they are not recommended by overriding the warning.

 If you know who you want to schedule on the shift then select their name from the list or begin typing it in the field.

 Once the team member is selected and the other shift details are completed you can click Save and then go on to publish the shift.

 Note: Users with Supervisor level access will not see shift costs when scheduling team members.
 Only users with Location Manager or System Administrator level access can see team member costs.

 You also have the option to use Team member view to create a shift.
 When you click on the cross to create a shift in Team member view, since Deputy already knows who the shift is being created for Deputy will use historical scheduling data for that team member to prepopulate the shift.
 The shift details: